 If your appointment is scheduled in the morning, we will ask you not to eat or drink anything overnight.
-The health tests may take from $2\frac{1}{2}$ to 4 hours for those 12 and older and 1-3 hours for younger children.
+The health tests may take up to 4 hours.
 The time spent in the mobile center and the tests you receive will be based on your age and current medical condition.
 (For a full list of exams you may receive, see the Health Measurements List.)